 When the weather gets hot, Koreans turn to naengmyeon, or cold noodles, to keep cool.
-Naengmyeon is a Korean dish made up of long buckwheat or sweet potato noodles served in an icy chicken or beef stock.
+Naengmyeon is a Korean dish of long buckwheat or sweet potato noodles served in an icy chicken or beef stock.
 Sliced cucumber, Asian pear, and radish are common additions to the dish to make it more cooling and to enhance the flavors and texture.
 You’ve got yourself a decent meal with a dab of gochujang (hot red pepper paste) and finally a squeeze of vinegar and mustard.

 Chimaek, which means “chicken and beer,” is the classic summer snack, best savored on a restaurant patio or along the Han River (where it can be delivered directly to your picnic spot).
 The famous twice-fried chicken of Korea (which has a festival devoted to it) comes frequently with a side of radish cubes, which help to cool the chicken down.
 You’ll stay cool no matter how hot the weather gets with the crunchy, crisp radishes and the ice-cold Cass.

 Kongguksu, hand-cut noodles served in a cool, thick broth made from soybeans, is another popular summer dish, especially among vegetarians.
 It is one of the favorite Korean food dishes that is perfect for summer.
 Cucumber and peanuts are common additions, and you can add ice cubes if it’s a really hot day.
 You can season with salt to taste.